jensendarren/GraphQLUdemy/users/README.md

 npm install --save express express-graphql graphql lodash json-server axios nodemon
 ```

-### Start the server
+### Start the JSON RESTful server & the dev server

 ```
+npm run json:server
 npm run dev
 ```

 ### Try Graphiql

-Some sample root queries below:
+Open the [GraphiQL App](http://localhost:4000/graphql) in your browser and try some of the sample root queries below:

 Get User with ID '1' as a Root Node.